-Setting of automatic temperature control valve for cooling water For the main engine SAC, the automatic temperature control valve must be set to 25 °C (set-point).
-When seawater temperatures are higher than 21 °C - assuming a maximum seawater temperature of 32 °C - the cooling water temperature for the SAC may increase to maximum 36 °C. It is recommended to keep the temperature of the LT circuit as low as possible.
+Setting of automatic temperature control valve for cooling water

+For the main engine SAC the automatic temperature control valve must be set to 25 °C (set-point).
+When seawater temperatures are higher than 21 °C, assuming maximum seawater temperature of 32 °C, the cooling water temperature for the SAC may increase to maximum 36 °C. It is recommended to keep the temperature of the LT circuit as low as possible.

-The automatic temperature control valve of the SAC must be set to 25°C (see Arrangement 1, 1 4-33).
+The automatic temperature control valve of the SAC must be set to 25 °C (see Arrangement 1, 🖺 4-34).

-If ancillary machinery requires a different temperature set-point, then a separate cooling water loop must be installed as shown in Arrangement 2,
+If ancillary machinery requires a different temperature set-point, then a separate cooling water loop must be installed, as shown in Arrangement 2,

-4-33 and Arrangement 3, 4-34.
+4-35 and Arrangement 3, 4-36.

-Warm seawater conditions may result in higher BSFC and respectively BSEC than in ISO standard design condition.
+Warm seawater conditions can result in Brake Specific Fuel Consumption (BSFC) and, respectively, Brake Specific Energy Consumption (BSEC) higher than in ISO standard design condition.